Manered/Inscript/README.md

 ```

 ### Miscellaneous
-> ![NOTE]
-> By default, Inscript does not run anything asynchronously for you.
+By default, Inscript does not run anything asynchronously for you.

 > ![CAUTION]
 > Any loading and saving operations from Inscript **should be run asynchronously**.
 >
 > Make sure to run the string based methods (not the disk ones) asynchronously as well.
 > They are basically the same as the disk based ones without the file writing and reading.